Consumers have the right to gain an outcome for their issue if they buy a product or service that doesn’t meet a consumer guarantee.

 The business that sold the product must help you resolve the problem.
 If they can’t do it all themselves, they must contact the manufacturer on your behalf.

-Failure can happen at any time in the reasonable life of a good or service.
+Failure can happen at any time in the reasonable life of a product or service.
 A reasonable life is how long consumers can realistically expect the product to last.
 This will depend on the type of product.

 What is a major failure?